-Of the 12 desserts that our team taste tested, our top 5 gluten free winners (or in Italian senza glutine) from Eataly Chicago are… drum roll please:
+Of all the desserts that our team taste tested, our top 5 gluten free winners (or in Italian senza glutine) from Eataly Chicago are… drum roll please:

 Tiramisù Classico: Classic Italian Tiramisù – mascarpone layered with rice sponge cake soaked in coffee syrup and dusted with cocoa powder.
 If you love tiramisù, you will love the creaminess and taste of this one!
 The texture was so smooth and it tasted amazing.
 There was a little too much cocoa powder on top for some of our team testers but the tiramisù was perfect.

 Salted Peanut Tiramisù: Tiramisù with an American twist – in addition to mascarpone and rice sponge cake soaked in coffee syrup, this version features salted caramel and peanuts.
 The perfect marriage of Italian and American palates!
 The peanuts and caramel were a perfect mixture, it tasted heavenly!

 Panna Cotta Alla Vaniglia: Salted caramel topped with vanilla panna cotta and streusel pieces (the streusel is made with rice flour).
 The struesel pieces were so delicious.
 The liquid at the bottom of the cup added a bitter taste but the vanilla panna cotta and steusel mixture were unbelievable.